Zero Trust Security: How Does It Work and Who Needs It?

 Don’t be surprised if this model seems familiar to you.
 It was actually first presented by an analyst at Forrester Research Inc. in 2010.
 While many large enterprises have been relying on it for a long time, most SMBs were perfectly content with the castle-and-moat approach to security.

 In the castle-and-moat approach, everything inside the network (= the castle) is trusted, and only outside connections are verified by a firewall or other security tools (= the moat).
-As you can imagine, this approach stops working when employees are forced to leave their offices because of a global pandemic, or when organizations embrace the cloud to increase their efficiency and lower their costs.
+As you can imagine, this approach stops working when employees are forced to leave their offices.
+Why?
+Because of a global pandemic, or when organizations embrace the cloud to increase their efficiency and lower their costs.

-As soon as an intruder gets over the moat, they can do whatever they please inside the castle, and that’s unacceptable.
+As soon as an intruder gets over the moat, they can do whatever they please inside the castle.
+That’s unacceptable!

 By always authenticating and authorizing all users, devices, and applications (even if they already reside inside the castle), zero trust security prevents a single intrusion from having disastrous consequences.
-Essentially, it ensures that all doors inside the castle are safely locked all the time and impossible to open by force.
+Essentially, it ensures that all doors inside the castle are safely locked at all times and impossible to open by force.

 When a remote employee working for an organization that has adopted the zero trust security model becomes compromised, the impact is highly localized because the threat is unable to move laterally across the network and keep spreading.
 The same happens when a third-party cloud vendor becomes infected with malware, or when one employee’s personal mobile device has spyware installed on it.